This topic summarizes changes made to the REST API for Tableau Server and Tableau Cloud. All versions include updated documentation.

 - Add and delete tags for databases, tables, and columns using the following methods: Add Tags to Database, Add Tags to Table, Add Tags to Column, Delete Tag from Database, Delete Tag from Table, and Delete Tag from Column.

 - Batch update tags on Tableau content and external assets using the following methods: Batch Add Tags and Batch Delete Tags.

 - You can set a data quality warning for sensitive data.
 For more information, see Add Data Quality Warning.

-Added in REST API 3.8 for Tableau Server 2020.2 and Tableau Online
+Added in REST API 3.8 for Tableau Server 2020.2 and Tableau Cloud

 - You can enable high visibility for a data quality warning using the following methods: Add Data Quality Warning and Update Data Quality Warning.